 If the slenderness ratio (b/t) of the plate element is greater than r then it is slender.
 It will locally buckle in the elastic range before reaching Fy

-If the slenderness ratio (b/t) of the plate element is less than r but greater than p, then it is non-compact.
-It will locally buckle immediately after reaching Fy
+If the slenderness ratio (b/t) of the plate element is less than r, then it is non-slender.
+It will not locally buckle in elastic range before reaching Fy

-If the slenderness ratio (b/t) of the plate element is less than f, then the element is compact.
-It will locally buckle much after reaching Fy

-If all the plate elements of a cross-section are compact, then the section is compact.

-If any one plate element is non-compact, then the cross-section is non-compact

 If any one plate element is slender, then the cross-section is slender.

-The slenderness limits p and r for various plate elements with different boundary conditions are given in Table B4.1 on pages from 16.1-16 to 16.1-18 of the AISC Spec.
+The slenderness limit r for various plate elements with different boundary conditions are given in Table B4.1a on page 16.1-16 of the AISC Spec.

-Note that the slenderness limits (p and r) and the definition of plate slenderness (b/t) ratio depend upon the boundary conditions for the plate.
+Note that the slenderness limit ( r) and the definition of plate slenderness (b/t) ratio depend upon the boundary conditions for the plate.

 If the plate is supported along two edges parallel to the direction of compression force, then it is a stiffened element.
 For example, the webs of W shapes

-If the plate is supported along only one edge parallel to the direction of the compression force, then it is an unstiffened element.
-Ex., the flanges of W shapes.
+If the plate is supported along only one edge parallel to the direction of the compression force, then it is an unstiffened element, e.g., the flanges of W shapes.

-The local buckling limit state can be prevented from controlling the column strength by using sections that are non-compact
+The local buckling limit state can be prevented from controlling the column strength by using sections that are nonslender.

 If all the elements of the cross-section have calculated slenderness (b/t) ratio less than r, then the local buckling limit state will not control.

-For the definitions of b/t, p, r for various situations see Table B4.1 and Spec B5.
+For the definitions of b/t and r for various situations see Table B4.1a and Spec B4.1.

-Example 4.3 Determine the local buckling slenderness limits and evaluate the W14 x 74 section used in Example 4.2.
+Example 4.3 Determine the local buckling slenderness limit and evaluate the W14 x 74 section used in Example 4.2.
 Does local buckling limit the column strength?

 Solution